 Teaming up with UD Engineering, PDCE created lesson plans to teach students how to develop assistive technology using stuffed animals.

-Middle and high school teachers can introduce their students to practical applications of math and science lessons using our medical curriculum Orthopedics in Action kits.
+Middle and high school teachers can introduce students to practical applications of math and science lessons using our medical curriculum Orthopedics in Action kits.

 We coach teachers across the trajectory of the profession, including preservice and early induction teachers, mid-career and highly experienced teachers.